This vegan split pea soup is so tasty you'll want to have it every day. It's a simple recipe made with healthy and nutritious ingredients!

 - 1 large carrot, chopped

-- 1 pound dried green split peas (450 g), picked over and rinsed
+- 1 pound dried green split peas, picked over and rinsed

 - 2 bay leaves

-- 2 tbsp fresh parsley (optional), for garnish
+- 2 tablespoon fresh parsley, optional, for garnish

 - Add the oil to a large pot and when it’s hot, add the veggies (garlic, onion, celery, and carrot).
 Cook over medium-high heat for 5 minutes or until they start to golden brown, stirring occasionally.

 - Incorporate all the remaining ingredients (except the parsley), stir, and bring to a boil.
 Then cover and simmer for about 1 hour or until peas are tender, stirring occasionally.